barbazul/1kfa/mod_guide_player.md

 # Combat - Stamina and Wounds

+Your time in this game will mostly be spent saying stuff and flipping cards from your Deckahedron.
+The remaining time is spent rolling dice and managing resources, and those activities happen during *combat*.

-Here are rules to determine when your character is able to endure exertion and injury to keep moving forward or when they're completely spent and collapsed in a heap.
+Your character will confront violent foes and dangerous obstacles.
+Will they endure exertion and injury to keep venturing forward, or will they be disfavoured by fate and end up completely spent and collapsed in a heap?

-When a character is in a fight, they are running, dodging, striking, and being struck and assailed by their foe.
-All of this stuff is scary and exhausting.
-A character gets weaker as this exchange goes on, even if they're able to dodge every blow.
+In a fight, a character is running, dodging, striking, and being struck by their foe.
+All of this action is scary and exhausting.
+A character gets weaker as this exchange goes on, even if they dodge every blow.

 This weakening is represented by cards from your Deckahedron being lost into your *Exhaustion pile*.